nospaceships/node-os-service/README.md

 `stderrLogStream` parameter is not specified the programs `process.stderr` stream will be replaced with the `stdoutLogStream` parameter.
-The `callback` function will be called when the service receives a stop request, e.g. because the Windows Service Controller was used to send a stop request to the service.
+The `callback` function will be called when the service receives a stop request, e.g. because the Windows Service Controller was used to send a stop request to the service, or a `SIGTERM` signal was received.

 The program should perform cleanup tasks and then call the `service.stop()` function.

-The following example connects the calling program to the Windows Service Control Manager, it uses the same log stream for standard output and standard
+The following example starts a program as a service, it uses the same log stream for standard output and standard error:
-error:

     var logStream = fs.createWriteStream ("my-service.log");